 Finally, the applicant must have a significant role in the company, leading and ensuring its development.
 This does not necessarily require constant presence, but it does require evidence that the applicant is responsible for making important, strategic, and operational decisions.

 A key question regarding the E2 visa is whether the applicant will be able to develop and run the business.
 There have been instances where the applicant's level of English has led to a negative response and the denial of the visa.
-In these cases, the officer determined that the applicant's English proficiency would not allow them to effectively manage a company in the United States.
+In these cases, the consular officers determined that the applicant's English proficiency would not allow them to effectively manage a company in the United States.
 While the conditions for obtaining an E2 visa have not changed, the officer has complete discretion in interpreting them.
 It is important to note that the embassy has the final say in granting the visa.

 There are 78 countries that have an E2 visa treaty with the United States.
 The complete list can be found on our website "E2 visa treaty countries full list" or on the website of the US Department of State's Bureau of Consular Affairs.
 Some countries, such as Portugal and Israel, have recently obtained this agreement, although the duration granted to visa applicants from Portugal is not yet known.
 It is worth noting that the duration of the visa can vary for different countries.
-For example, Mexico has recently seen an increase in duration, while France has experienced a decrease from 60 months to 25 months in 2019.

 It is important to note that there is no specific investment amount specified in the guidelines.
 The only requirement is that the investment must be substantial and in proportion to the project.
 Different projects may require varying amounts of investment.
 For example, starting an accounting business may only require computers and furniture, while a construction business may require expensive machinery.